University of Birmingham Medical School RFC: History

 The Medical School rugby club, as it is known today, was founded in the 1958/59 season by Richard Donovan.
-There was a lot of support in the beginning by Peter Lea who remained as fixtures secretary for many years and John Barker who later became captain.
-The mood in which the club was formed was caught in the Queen’s Medical Magazine of 1960: "Nearly two years ago a few chaps decided it was time that the Medics stopped idly discussing their apathy concerning the lack of extramural activities and complaining about the Medical School being little more than a technical college with no thought for anything other than work and did something about it.
-As a result the Medical R.F.C. came into existence – Professor Smout put up the monies".

-From this beginning, the club continued to thrive and a second team was formed in 1961 when Arnold Gourevitch was president.
-In the same year the club suffered a setback when it lost its Metchley Park ground to the University.
-However, a new ground was found on the side of an exposed hill on Billesely Common where there was only ever enough hot water to wash the first five players!
+A second team was formed in 1961 when Arnold Gourevitch was president.

 By the 1962/63 season a third team had been added and Dick Herbert had taken over the club captaincy.
-This season was successful as the club was undefeated against all Medical School rivals.
-The following season Charlie Gwyn became captain, with Roger Lee as President.

-In the 1966/67 season, Piers Abson became captain and later was chosen to represent the Provincial Hospitals against the London Hospitals.
-This season also saw the club act as hosts to the Byron Evans seven-a-side tournament.
-This was a smoothly run affair with Presidents Frank McGuinness and Hugh Cameron providing advice to help with the occasion.
-Mac Rouse took over the captaincy for the 1967/68 and in this season the club had one hundred playing members and four sides.

 One of the seasons in the 60's was the best season for several years with the First XV winning 15 out of 23 fixtures with most of the games being close affairs.
 One such game against Cardiff Medics saw Birmingham win about 80% of the ball but still lost the game 5-3.
 Players that deserve a special mention from this season include Don Thompson and John Booth from the forwards and Barling and Kenyon, two prolific wingers, scoring almost 50 tries between them.
 The Second XV had a less successful season winning 5, drawing 2 and losing 9 with Tony Oakhill captaining the side.
 The 3rd XV was the most successful team of the season winning 12 out of 16 games and were captained by Andy Johnston.
 During this time many consultants gave much support to assist this newly formed rugby club.
 These included Professor McLaren, Professor Marsland, Paul Dawson Edwards, Jo Jordan and Brian Pentecost.